 Food and Drink

 Chattanooga Oktoberfest : This free German-themed festival held at the Tennessee Pavilion is Chattanooga’s oldest and largest Oktoberfest celebration.
 The weekend-long event will feature more than 100 local and seasonal brews, as well as authentic German foods.
-You can practice your polka dancing to the sounds of the Wurstbrats, an exciting local oompah band.
-Other events include the Oktoberfest 5k and the crowning of Mr. and Miss Oktoberfest.
+You can practice your polka dancing to the sounds of local oompah bands and see who will win the coveted title of Mr. and Miss Oktoberfest.
 Beer aside, this event offers fun and games for the whole family.

 Chattanooga Market : Held at the Tennessee Pavilion every Sunday from March through November, the Chattanooga Market is the go-to for local food and art.
 You can sip a craft beer while enjoying live music and fare from a selection of diverse food trucks.
 Be sure to bring a reusable bag or two, as you won’t be able to resist filling it with fresh flowers, ripe produce, pottery, and maybe even some locally made, small-batch hot sauce.
 With face-painting and ice cream to be had, even your smallest family members will find something to love at the Chattanooga Market.